nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**<br>

-1. After using an `redo` command successfully, you cannot use a `redo` command following that `redo` command.
+1. After using an `redo` command successfully, you cannot use a `redo` command following that `redo` command.<br>

 2. Using a `redo` command after an `undo` command on an `edit` command will not restore the student's index back to his/her original index.<br>
-e.g.If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey.
+&nbsp&nbsp&nbsp&nbsp 1.
+If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey.<br>

 3. Using a `redo` command after using an `undo` command will not restore the student's index back to 1.